davecranwell/badcaller/README.md

 # Badcaller

-A Raspberry Pi-enabled caller ID system which checks incoming landline calls against databases of known malicious callers, and displays a danger rating of the incomming caller on a web interface.
+A Raspberry Pi-enabled caller ID system which checks incoming landline calls against databases (UK-only for now) of known malicious callers, and displays a danger rating of the incomming caller on a web browser.

 ## Hardware requirements